krober10nd/SeismicMesh/docs/source/usrman/install.rst

     On some Linux systems, users may have to resort to `apt install python3-segyio` to installing segyio on their systems.

 * Pybind11 >= 2.5
-    If building by source, pybind11 is shipped as a submodule.
-If this case, you do not need to install.
-You can activate it below when performing the installation by source.

 * C++ compiler (GNU or Intel) with support for std++14 or newer.